 Marrying a Non-Canadian During the Coronavirus Pandemic

 Sophia, a Canadian citizen, intends to marry an American citizen.
 Of course, the coronavirus pandemic has made everything awkward.
 For example, her future spouse may not travel to Canada for the marriage.
 Consequently, Sophia wonders if they could consider marriage by proxy.
-Of course, she wants to make sure the current situation won’t prevent her from being with her spouse or initiate the immigration process.
-Consequently, she wonders if marrying a non-Canadian during the coronavirus pandemic even makes sense.
+Of course, she wants to ensure the current situation won’t prevent her from being with her spouse or initiating the immigration process.
+Consequently, she wonders if marrying a non-Canadian during the coronavirus pandemic makes sense.

 Marriage by proxy is not an option.

-If you intend to marry a non-Canadian during the coronavirus pandemic, you may face travel restrictions.
-Unfortunately, most foreign nationals may not travel to Canada as of the time of writing this article.
+You may face travel restrictions if you intend to marry a non-Canadian during the coronavirus pandemic.
+Unfortunately, most foreign nationals may not travel to Canada as of writing this article.
 Similarly, Canadians have limited options for travelling abroad.

-Consequently, you may think why not marry by proxy.
+Consequently, you may think, why not marry by proxy.
 Unfortunately, this is not an option.
 At least three paragraphs of the Immigration Regulations do not recognize a marriage by proxy (practitioners see R117(9)(c.1), R125(1)(c.1) and R5(c)).
-According to these provisions, at the time of marriage, both spouses must be present at the same location.
-With some exceptions for the Canadian armed forces, the marriage by proxy or rather remote marriage is not an option for immigration to Canada.
+According to these provisions, both spouses must be present at the exact location at the time of marriage.
+With some exceptions for the Canadian armed forces, marriage by proxy or relatively remote marriage is not an option for immigration to Canada.
 Unfortunately, you may not even travel to Canada to be with your spouse if the marriage is not valid under the Immigration Regulations.

 Travel restrictions during the coronavirus pandemic

-At the time of writing this article, American citizens may not travel to Canada (some exceptions apply).
+When writing this article, American citizens may not travel to Canada (some exceptions apply).
 However, Canadian citizens may go to the US by air only.
-Consequently, if you intend to marry a US citizen, you could consider this as an option.
+Consequently, if you intend to marry a US citizen, you could consider this an option.
 Also, Canadians may travel to European Union countries.
 Therefore, marrying an EU citizen could take place in their country.
 However, make sure your marriage is legal, where it takes place.
-Also, keep an eye on the current fluid situation as travel restrictions could change at any time.
+Also, keep an eye on the current fluid situation as travel restrictions could change.

 Common-law partnership as an alternative to marriage

 Under the Immigration Regulations, you are common-law partners if you have cohabited for at least one year.
-Of course, you need to show intimacy as well as a financial and emotional dependency on each other.
+Of course, you need to show intimacy and a financial and emotional dependency on each other.
 If you meet these requirements, you probably do not need to marry each other to immigrate.
-However, consult with a professional to make sure this is an option for you.
-Regardless, note that if you marry someone, then you may not claim common-law partnership.
-That’s why you have to avoid marriage by proxy to prevent overcomplicating the matter.
+However, consult with a professional to ensure this is an option for you.
+Regardless, note that if you marry someone, you may not claim a common-law partnership.
+You have to avoid marriage by proxy to prevent overcomplicating the matter.

 Conjugal relationship an alternative to marrying a non-Canadian during coronavirus

-A conjugal relationship is a common-law partnership without the one-year cohabitation.
-In other words, you meet all the requirements of common-law partnership, but you have not been able to cohabit for a full year.
+A conjugal relationship is a common-law partnership without one-year cohabitation.
+In other words, you meet all the requirements of a common-law partnership, but you have not been able to cohabit for an entire year.
 Of course, one of the reasons that could prevent cohabitation is the travel restrictions due to coronavirus.
-However, keep in mind that convincing an immigration officer that you are in a conjugal relationship is not an easy task.
+However, convince an immigration officer that you are in a conjugal relationship is not an easy task.